Chances are you’ve got a nickname.

 - your general attitude and vibe in a social setting

-Just because you go by a nick name or a more common name, that doesn’t mean your birth name is not important.
+Just because you go by a nickname or a more common name, that doesn’t mean your birth name is not important.
 Your birth name reveals:

-- your inner desires and true destiny
+- your true destiny and life’s blueprint

 - what you really like and dislike

-- your innate talents and abilities
+- your innate talents and gifts